bloominstituteoftechnology/portfolio-website/README.md

 ### Follow these steps to download your template and start the project:

 - [ ] Navigate here: [https://html5up.net/](https://html5up.net/)
-- [ ] You make pick any template you like.
+- [ ] You may pick any template you like.
 Here are some good choices for a portfolio:
 	- [https://html5up.net/story](https://html5up.net/story)
 	- [https://html5up.net/solid-state](https://html5up.net/solid-state)
 	- [https://html5up.net/miniport](https://html5up.net/miniport)